The kernel of graph indices for vector search: Introduction

 that define the standard Radial Basis Function (a.k.a.
 Gaussian) and exponential dot product kernels, respectively.
 The similarity $\operatorname{sim}_{\textsc{dp}}$ corresponds to the commonly used maximum inner product (MIP) retrieval problem.
 The exponential kernel is a natural choice, as it is used in the training loss (e.g., the entropy loss) of the embedding models that produce the vectors commonly used in practice \citep{radford_learning_2021,karpukhin_dense_2020}.
 Note that defining $\operatorname{sim} (\vect{x}, \vect{x}') \defeq -\operatorname{dist} (\vect{x} , \vect{x}')^2$ for any distance function (e.g., Manhattan, Hamming, etc.) yields a valid exponential kernel.

-Using kernels as our vantage point, we present the following contributions (all proofs in the appendix): \begin{itemize}[topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=12pt] \item We propose a new graph index, the Support Vector Graph (SVG), with formal navigability guarantees (under some conditions).
-This new index arises from a novel perspective on graph indices (\cref{sec:problem_statement}) and an accompanying formulation that models graph construction as a kernelized nonnegative least squares (NNLS) problem.
-This NNLS is equivalent to a support vector machine (SVM) whose support vectors provide the connectivity of the graph (\cref{sec:svg}). \item We introduce the concept of quasi-navigable networks (\cref{sec:svg-navigability}).
-Navigable networks are designed for the exact nearest neighbor (NN) problem in Euclidean space but are commonly used to find approximate nearest neighbors (ANN) in non-Euclidean spaces.
-Quasi-navigable networks rely on kernels, thus covering many metric and non-metric spaces, and offer a relaxed definition of navigability more attuned to ANN. \item For SVG, our formal results, valid in metric and non-metric vector spaces, show quasi-navigability for general kernels and navigability for the exponential kernel with small width $\sigma$ (\cref{sec:svg-navigability}).
-To the best of our knowledge, these are the first navigability results in non-Euclidean vector spaces. \item We formally interpret the most popular graph indices as SVG specializations, where the SVG optimization problem is used within the aforementioned traditional triangle pruning approach (\cref{sec:other_euclidean_methods}).
+Using kernels as our vantage point, we present the following contributions (all proofs in the appendix): \begin{itemize}[topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=12pt] \item We propose a new graph index, the Support Vector Graph (SVG).
+This new index arises from a novel perspective on graph indices (\zcref{sec:problem_statement}) and an accompanying formulation that models graph construction as a kernelized nonnegative least squares (NNLS) problem.
+This NNLS is equivalent to a support vector machine (SVM) whose support vectors provide the connectivity of the graph (\zcref{sec:svg}). \item We provide formal results that show the navigability of the SVG for general PSD kernels (\zcref{sec:svg-navigability}).
+To the best of our knowledge, this is the first graph index that is navigable in non-Euclidean vector spaces. \item We derive an interpretation of the most popular graph indices as SVG specializations, where the SVG optimization problem is used within the aforementioned traditional triangle pruning approach (\zcref{sec:other_euclidean_methods}).
 In particular, our results cover the popular HNSW \citep{malkov_efficient_2020} and DiskANN \citep{subramanya_diskann_2019}.
-We also show that new triangle-pruning algorithms, valid in Euclidean and non-Euclidean spaces, can be derived from the principles behind this specialization. \item Finally, we address the construction of graphs with a bounded out-degree, a common feature in most practical deployments.
-For this, we propose SVG-L0 that includes a hard sparsity ($\ell_0$) constraint into the SVG optimization (\cref{sec:svg-l0}).
+We also show that new triangle-pruning algorithms, valid in Euclidean and non-Euclidean spaces, can be derived from the principles behind this specialization.
+We prove that these algorithm variants lead to other new navigable indices. \item Finally, we address the construction of graphs with a bounded out-degree, a common feature in most practical deployments.
+For this, we propose SVG-L0 that includes a hard sparsity ($\ell_0$) constraint in the SVG optimization (\zcref{sec:svg-l0}).
 SVG-L0 yields a principled way of handling the requirement, in contrast with the traditional heuristic, which simply truncates the out edges of each node.
-Additionally, we show that SVG-L0 has a self-tuning property, which avoids setting a set of candidate edges for each graph node and makes its computational complexity sublinear in the number of indexed vectors. \end{itemize}
+Additionally, we show that SVG-L0 has a self-tuning property, which avoids setting a set of candidate edges for each graph node and yet still has a computational complexity sublinear in the number of indexed vectors. \end{itemize}